|WAN, YIZHEN - Northwest Agricultural & Forestry University|

 Publication Type: Peer Reviewed Journal

-Citation: Wan, Y., Schwaninger, H.R., Baldo, A.M., Labate, J.A., Simon, C., Zhong, G. 2013.
-A phylogenomic analysis of the grape genus (Vitis) reveals broad reticulation and concurrent diversification during quaternary climate change.
-BMC Evlutionary Biology.
+Citation: Wan, Y., Schwaninger, H.R., Baldo, A.M., Labate, J.A., Zhong, G., Simon, C. 2013.
+A phylogenetic analysis of the grape genus (Vitis L.) reveals broad reticulation and concurrent diversification during neogene and quaternary climate change.
+BMC Evolutionary Biology.
 13:141.